πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 ⭐ Read if you have time

-• Tagged union (enum + union)
+• Tagged unions (enum + union)

 • Type punning in C11